trentwiles/FileUpload/README.md

 # Why this file upload system is better:

-- You can upload files with the same name
+- You can upload files with the same name.
-- It is password protected
+- It is password protected.
-- It creates a new directory everytime a file is uploaded
+- It creates a new directory everytime a file is uploaded.
 - The file is shown and linked once it is uploaded.